AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 2. Build the learning part

-    Build a model that defines how to map input to pseudo labels.
+    Build a model that can predict inputs to pseudo labels.
     Then, use ``ABLModel`` to encapsulate the model.

 3. Build the reasoning part

-    Build a knowledge base by building a subclass of ``KBBase``, defining how to map pseudo labels to reasoning results.
+    Define a knowledge base by building a subclass of ``KBBase``, specifying how to map pseudo label samples to reasoning results.
-    Also, instantiate a ``Reasoner`` for minimizing of inconsistencies between the knowledge base and pseudo labels.
+    Also, create a ``Reasoner`` for minimizing of inconsistencies between the knowledge base and the learning part.

 4. Define Evaluation Metrics